VijayalaxmiSKumbhar/SFALVSD/Day 1_DC/README.md

-# Introduction to Advanced STA
+# Advanced Synthesis and STA with DC

+## Introduction to Course

 ## Agenda